GypsyTheDj/Bwibo-Dishes/README.md

 ## Contributing and reporting issues 🤝

-I appreciate contributions of any kind - new contributions are welcome whether it's through bug reports or new pull requests.
+I appreciate contributions of any kind - All contributions are welcome whether it's through bug reports or new pull requests.

-#### Tell me about enhancements and bugs
+### Tell me about enhancements and bugs

-Please add an issue.
+- Please add an issue.
 I'll review it, add labels and reply within a few days.

-#### See an issue you'd like to work on
+### See an issue you'd like to work on

-Comment on the issue that you'd like to work on and I'll add the `claimed` label.
+- Comment on the issue that you'd like to work on and I'll add the `claimed` label.
 If you see the `claimed` label already on the issue you might want to ask the contributor if they'd like some help.

-#### Documentation needs updating
+### Documentation needs updating

-Go right ahead!
+- Go right ahead!
 Just submit a pull request when you're done.

 <hr/>

-### Pull Requests
+## Pull Requests

 I love pull requests from everyone:

 1. [Fork](https://help.github.com/en/enterprise/2.13/user/articles/fork-a-repo) this repository:
 1. Clone forked repository `git clone git@github.com:YOUR-USERNAME/Bwibo-Dishes.git`

-All changes should be based from the `master` branch.
+- All changes should be based from the `master` branch.
 Push to your fork and [submit a pull request](https://github.com/GypsyTheDj/Bwibo-Dishes/pulls) against the `master` branch.

-At this point you're waiting on me 😊.
+- At this point you're waiting on me, right 😊.
 I like to at least comment on pull requests within few days.
 I may suggest some changes or improvements or alternatives.

 Some things that will increase the chance that your pull request is accepted: